The Climate Pledge rating

 Grade B or “Good response”: A company that pledges to reduce its overall emissions by at least 50% and reach net zero emissions by 2030.
 No evidence to show progress toward targets.

-Companies with the B rating have good and credible climate commitments.
-If everyone followed such targets and fulfilled them, the chances are high that global temperature increase could be limited to 1.5°C. For companies to receive this rating they must pledge to reduce their overall emissions (direct emissions, energy emissions, and indirect value chain emissions) by at least 50% and offset the remaining emission by 2030.
+Companies with a B rating have good and credible climate commitments.
+If all organisations followed such targets and fulfilled them, the chances are high that the global temperature increase could be limited to 1.5°C. For companies to receive this rating they must pledge to reduce their overall emissions (direct emissions, energy emissions, and indirect value chain emissions) by at least 50% and offset remaining emissions by 2030.

 Grade C or “Modest response”: A company that pledges to reduce its overall emissions and reach net zero emissions by 2030 or pledges to reduce overall emissions by at least 50% and reach net zero by 2050.

-The “Modest” rating is given to companies that aim to reduce their overall emissions (direct emissions, energy emissions, and indirect value chain emissions) and offset the remaining emission by 2030.
+The “Modest” rating is given to companies that aim to reduce their overall emissions (direct emissions, energy emissions, and indirect value chain emissions) and offset remaining emissions by 2030.
 This also includes companies that clearly pledge to reduce their overall emissions but don’t have clear, publicly available reduction targets for all emission scopes and companies that pledge to reduce overall emissions by over 50% by 2050.
 A company that has targets to reduce overall emissions by 2030 but no direct net-zero pledge also receives a “Modest” rating since we prioritize emission reduction over offsetting.

 Grade D or “Weak response”: A company that pledges to reduce some emissions and reach net zero emissions by 2050.
 No clear and credible plan for reducing emissions across the entire value chain.